Advertising Photography FAQ | Dale May | New York

 AI-ASSISTED PRODUCTION

-Does Dale offer AI-assisted image production?
+Does Dale May offer AI-assisted advertising production?

 How does AI-assisted production differ from traditional CGI in advertising?

 Traditional CGI in advertising is built through manual 3D modeling, texturing, lighting, and rendering, providing maximum control and photorealistic precision.
-AI-assisted production uses machine learning tools to accelerate specific stages of that pipeline: concept previsualization, environment extension, texture generation, and selective image enhancement, while the core photography and 3D production remain unchanged.
+AI-assisted production uses machine learning tools to accelerate specific stages of that pipeline including concept previsualization, environment extension, texture generation, and selective image enhancement, while the core photography and 3D production remain unchanged.
 In Dale May's workflow, AI is never the author of the final image.
 It is used selectively and only with client approval to accelerate development and add fine surface detail.
 All AI integration happens within a closed system, ensuring full copyright ownership and regulatory compliance.

 Copyright protection in AI-assisted advertising production depends on the degree of human authorship present in the final work.
 In Dale May's production model, AI is used as a selective tool within a process that is overwhelmingly authored by human photography, 3D modeling, compositing, and art direction.
 The final images contain sufficient original human creative expression to qualify for copyright registration and ownership transfer to the client.
 AI is never used to generate the primary photographic or CGI content of a campaign image.
 All AI integration happens within a closed system with no external distribution of client assets.
 Clients receive full copyright ownership of the final delivered work.

-FULL-SERVICE & SINGLE-VENDOR PRODUCTION
+FULL-SERVICE & SINGLE-ARTIST PRODUCTION

 Dale specializes in pharmaceutical, healthcare, and global brand advertising campaigns that blend photography, CGI, and AI-hybrid workflows to create immersive, high-impact visuals.
 His single-vendor production model handles concept development, still photography, video direction, CGI environment creation, VFX, animation, and post-production under one creative vision, from first brief to final file.